 Outpatient face to face therapy

-We are currently able to offer a range of options for outpatient therapy that includes digital therapy via a secure video link and face-to-face appointments in specific circumstances, subject to risk assessment.
+We are currently able to offer a range of options for outpatient therapy that includes digital therapy via a secure video link and face-to-face appointments.
 We can offer both individual and group based treatments via video link and these have been well received by patients.

 Free addiction assessments